grittygrease/tls-exported-authenticator/draft-sullivan-tls-exported-authenticator.md

 Given an established connection, the application should be able to obtain an authenticator by providing the following:
- * certificate_request_context (up to 255 bytes)
+ * certificate_request_context (from 1 to 255 bytes)
- * valid certificate chain for the connection
+ * valid certificate chain for the connection and associated messages (OCSP, SCT, etc.)
  * signer (either private key, or interface to perform private key operation)

-Given an established connection and an authenticator, the application should be able to provide the authenticator to the connection, and given the Finished and CertificateVerify messages verify, return
+Given an established connection and an exported authenticator message, the application should be able to provide the authenticator to the connection.
+If the Finished and CertificateVerify messages verify, the TLS library should return the following:
- * certificate chain
+ * certificate chain and extensions
  * certificate_request_context

 # Acknowledgements {#ack}